rouxcode/django-admin-sort/docs/source/index.rst

-.. adminsortable2 documentation master file
+.. admin_sort documentation master file

 ======================
-django-admin-sortable2
+django-admin-sort
 ======================

 TODO: write!

-This Django module is as a replacement for `django-admin-sortable` / `django-admin-sortable2` using an unintrusive approach.
+This Django module is as a replacement for `django-admin-sortable` / `django-admin-sortable2`, using almost the same approach as django-admin-sortable2.

 It is a generic drag-and-drop/dropdown ordering module for sorting objects in the list view of the Django admin interface.
 This plugin offers simple mixin classes which enrich the functionality of *any*